nrc1231/Mesa-RAS-Study/docker/README.md

 sensor_mic_click_power.cpp

-2）Navigate to the source directory:
+2）Navigate to the Docker directory:
 /messy/messy/include/

 Replace the following files with the modified versions provided in this repository: /docker/MESSY/include/